What Is VOOV? Vanguard S&P 500 Value ETF

 VOOV is Vanguard's S&P 500 Value ETF, holding the large-cap U.S. companies inside the S&P 500 that screen as value stocks on book, earnings, and sales relative to price.
 The portfolio leans toward financials, healthcare, energy, and consumer staples, with less technology weight than the broad index, and it pays a higher dividend yield than its growth sibling VOOG.
 At a 0.07% expense ratio it is among the cheapest ways to own the value half of U.S. large caps.
 It tracks the S&P 500 Value Index and holds roughly 440 stocks.

-VOOV is issued by Vanguard and tracks S&P 500 Value Index, so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+VOOV is issued by Vanguard and tracks S&P 500 Value Index, so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 VOOV is weighted toward its largest constituents.
 As of early 2026, the top holdings are: